Michael Dunlop's moving tattoo tribute to brother William

 On Friday, owner Chris Kennedy confirmed to the News Letter that he had inked the tattoo for grieving Michael.
 Kennedy is a massive road racing fan, who is also the race secretary at the Armoy Road Races.

-Ballymoney man William was tragically killed in a crash at the Skerries 100 in July, plunging Irish motorcycling into mourning.
+Ballymoney man William (32) was tragically killed in a crash during practice at the Skerries 100 on July 7, plunging Irish motorcycling into mourning.

 Thousands attended his funeral at Garryduff Presbyterian Church as he was laid to rest in the same graveyard as his father, Robert, and uncle Joey.